Anne of the Indies: Plot

-After seizing a British ship, pirate captain Anne Providence (Jean Peters) spares LaRochelle (Louis Jourdan), a Frenchman captured by the British, from walking the plank.
-He agrees to join Providence's crew and soon she begins to fall for the handsome officer.
+After seizing a British ship, pirate captain Anne Providence spares LaRochelle, a Frenchman captured by the British, from walking the plank.
+LaRochelle agrees to join Providence's crew and she soon begins to fall in love with him.

-They travel to an island where they meet with her pirate mentor Captain Blackbeard (played by Thomas Gomez), who takes an instant dislike to LaRochelle although he at first holds back as he can see Anne is attracted to him.
-Blackbeard eventually realises he has seen LaRochelle before in the French navy when a pirate was hanged.
-When he reveals this, LaRochelle claims he was dismissed from the French navy.
-Anne believes him, but when Blackbeard attacks him she defends him and sends Blackbeard and his men away, making an enemy of the notorious pirate.
+They travel to an island where they meet with her pirate mentor Captain Blackbeard, who dislikes LaRochelle.
+Blackbeard realizes that he had seen LaRochelle in the French navy when a pirate was hanged.
+LaRochelle claims he was dismissed from the navy.
+Anne believes LaRochelle, but when Blackbeard attacks him, she defends him and sends Blackbeard and his men away.

-It eventually transpires that LaRochelle is working for the British as they have captured his ship, and he has a wife.
+LaRochelle is working for the British as they have captured his ship, and he has a wife.
 He betrays Anne to the British, who attack her ship.
-She manages to escape and takes his wife hostage.
-The British do not return LaRochelle's ship to him, having failed to capture Anne as planned, so he acquires a ship of his own to go after Anne.
+She escapes and takes his wife as a hostage.
+The British do not return LaRochelle's ship to him, having failed to capture Anne as planned, so he acquires a ship to pursue Anne.
 In the confrontation that follows, LaRochelle's ship is destroyed and he is captured.

-Taking her revenge Anne maroons him and his wife on a remote island to die.
-She sails away, but a few days later her conscience compels her to return with provisions and a small boat.
-As she does so she is attacked by Blackbeard; instead of fleeing she stays and fights to stop Blackbeard from finding LaRochelle, even though her ship is no match.
-As Anne, the last survivor of her crew, challenges Blackbeard to a final personal duel, she is blown away by a final, deadly salvo from the enemy ship before Blackbeard can stop his cannoneers.
+Anne maroons LaRochelle and his wife on a remote island to die.
+She sails away, but a few days later, her conscience compels her to return with provisions and a small boat.
+As she does so, she is attacked by Blackbeard, and instead of fleeing, she remains and fights to stop Blackbeard from finding LaRochelle, although her ship is no match.
+As Anne, the last survivor of her crew, challenges Blackbeard to a final duel, she is killed by a final, deadly salvo from the enemy ship before Blackbeard can stop his cannoneers.
 Watching the disaster unfold, LaRochelle and his wife pay tribute to Anne's sacrifice.